Serverless Container Operations with AWS Fargate - Usage Patterns for ECS and EKS

 How Fargate Works and How It Differs from EC2 Launch Type

 Fargate is a serverless compute engine for ECS and EKS.
 With the EC2 launch type, you manage the provisioning, scaling, and patching of EC2 instances that run your containers, but Fargate completely abstracts all of this away.
 You simply specify vCPU (0.25 to 16) and memory (0.5 GiB to 120 GiB) in your task definition, and AWS automatically provisions the container execution environment.
-Each task runs in an isolated microVM, eliminating kernel sharing between tasks and strengthening security isolation.
+Each task runs in a Firecracker-based isolated microVM, eliminating kernel sharing between tasks and strengthening security isolation.
+Access to the host OS is impossible, and privileged containers cannot run.
+Platform versions (ECS) manage the OS kernel and runtime version; specifying LATEST automatically applies the latest stable version.

 Choosing Between ECS on Fargate and EKS on Fargate

 ECS on Fargate is an AWS-native container orchestration that can be operated simply with three concepts: task definitions, services, and clusters.
 It provides ALB integration, service mesh via Service Connect, and service discovery via CloudMap out of the box.
+ECS Exec lets you attach an interactive shell to containers within tasks for production debugging.
 EKS on Fargate runs Kubernetes Pods on Fargate.
+Fargate Profiles define namespace and label selectors, and matching Pods are automatically scheduled to Fargate.
 Choose this when you want to leverage the Kubernetes ecosystem (Helm, Argo CD, Prometheus, etc.) or when standardizing on Kubernetes across multiple clouds.
-However, EKS on Fargate has limitations: DaemonSets cannot be used, and startup is slower than EC2 nodes because an ENI is assigned per Pod.
+However, EKS on Fargate has limitations: DaemonSets cannot be used, EBS volumes cannot be mounted (EFS is supported), GPU instances are unavailable, and startup is slower than EC2 nodes because an ENI is assigned per Pod.

 Cost Optimization